diagrams/diagrams-doc/manual/diagrams-manual.rst

 chained, and how we have written the second arguments to `withName` using lambda expressions (this is a common style).
-Finally, we draw a line between the two points (using the `location` function to access the base points of the located envelopes), give it a style, and specify that it should be layered on top of the diagram given as the third argument to `connect`.
+Finally, we draw a line between the two points (using the `location` function to access the locations of the subdiagrams within the parent diagram), give it a style, and specify that it should be layered on top of the diagram given as the third argument to `connect`.

 We then draw a square and a circle, give them names, and use `connect` to draw a line between their centers.
 Of course, in this example, it